bugzilla/bugzilla/docs/en/rst/installing/postgresql.rst

 As the postgres user, you then need to create a new user:

-:command:`createuser -U postgres -dRSP bugs`
+:command:`createuser -U postgres -DRSP bugs`

 When asked for a password, provide one and write it down for later reference.

-The created user will not be a superuser (-S) and will not be able to create new users (-R).
-He will only have the ability to create databases (-d).
+The created user will not be a superuser (-S) and will not be able to create new users (-R) or create databases (-D).

+Next we will create a database for bugzilla to use

+:command:`createdb -U postgress -O bugs bugs`

+This will create a database named `bugs` that is owned (-O) by the `bugs` user.

 .. _postgresql-access: